Sexual Health Issues of Couples

 All of these scenarios are normal and the couples are quite content with their situations.
 Each couple has to find what is comfortable and effective for them, however here are some general guidelines.

 If you answer no to all the questions above then there is probably not a problem with the sexual health of your relationship.
 If you answer yes to any of these questions, then this is an area that needs work.
-If a resolution is not found, it can cause a great deal of problems for not only your sex life, but the whole relationship.
+If a resolution is not found, it can cause a lot of problems for not only your sex life but the whole relationship.

 Women's Sexual Health Issues that Impact the Relationship